Rajnandanibais/rock-paper-scissor-lizard--spouse/README.md

-# rock-paper-scissor-lizard--spock
+# rock-paper-scissors-lizard--spock
- rockpaperscissorlizardspock game using js
+ rockpaperscissorslizardspock game using js